What Does it Take to Be a Budget Analyst?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Types of Budget Analyst
+Types of Budget Analyst Jobs

 - Staff Analyst

-Is There Job Demand for Budget Analysts?
+Is There Going to be Demand for Budget Analysts?

 The states with the most job growth for Budget Analyst are Utah, Nevada, and Texas.
 Watch out if you plan on working in Alaska, Vermont, or New Hampshire.
 These states have the worst job growth for this type of profession.